jjloomis/adobe-audition-basic-audio-editing/README.md

 ## GitHub

-Fork this GitBook or contribute content\/ fixes\/ suggestions by visiting the GitHub repository.
+Fork this GitBook or contribute content and suggestions on the GitHub repository.

 ## License